-Security in the form of a first charge over the investment properties of the company has been given in respect of loans from Eastbourne Borough Council of £20,233,050 (2019: £10,052,100).
+Security in the form of a first charge over the investment properties of the company has been given in respect of loans from Eastbourne Borough Council of £23,332,550 (2020: £20,233,050).
 This amount is included within amounts owed to parent undertaking.

-The terms of the loans in summary are an annual interest rate of 4.5% with repayment due 40 years from the date of the first drawdown.
+The terms of loans in are an annual interest rate of 4.5% with repayment expected in 40 years from the date of the first drawdown.